funficient/fem-results-summary-component/README.md

  }
 ```

 ## Author

 - Website - [fun-fi-cient](https://www.funficient.com)
 - Frontend Mentor - [@funficient](https://www.frontendmentor.io/profile/funficient)

 ## Acknowledgments

 Thanks to the many YouTube videos with solutions to help guide me in the right direction, specifically Kevin Powell.

+Thank you also to Henry Olivares @Henolivares and the other community members for reviewing my code and helpful suggestions.